tuteng0915/VibeMus/README.md

   - `POST /api/chat` – mirrors the chat workflow; send `{message, history, preference, lyrics, tags, path}` and get the assistant reply plus updated song state.
   - `POST /api/generate` – generate audio directly from `{lyrics, tags, length}`.
   - `GET /api/history` / `GET /api/history/{id}` / `GET /api/history/{id}/audio` – enumerate or download past takes; everything shares the same storage as the UI History panel.
+- **Unified History panel:** The UI and backend now share a single History list (prefilled with the demo songs).
+You can assign nicknames to each take, reload the full state (lyrics, tags, audio), view the chat transcript that produced it, and keep iterating from any saved point.
+- **Outputs integration:** All audio files (demos, previously generated outputs, and new takes) are copied into `history/audio/` along with links to their `_input_params.json`, so the History panel fully owns the artifacts it previews and restores.

 ## 🖥 Showcase (Screenshots / GIFs / Video)